 Table 13 shows the accounted emissions and removals for the land use, land use and change, and forest (LULUCF) sector in 2021 for EU total and for each Member State.
-Computation of the accounts per land category, applying the standardised rules in the regulation
+Computation of the accounts per land category, applying the standardised rules in the regulation80

-Table 13: LULUCF Accounted emissions and removals in 2021 (2023 submission per Member State and land category)
+Table 13: LULUCF Accounted emissions and removals in 2021 (2023 submission per Member State and land category)81

-Member State Accounted Land category Accounted emissions and removals (KtCO2-eq)
+Member State Accounted Land category Accounted emissions and removals (KtCO 2 -eq)

 Austria Deforested Land 1244

 Afforested Land -1437

 Managed Cropland 393

 Managed Grassland -296

 Managed Wetland

 Managed Forest Land -6295

 Sum annual -2863

 Belgium Deforested Land 753

 Afforested Land -302

 Managed Cropland 173

 Managed Grassland -87

 Managed Wetland

 Managed Forest Land -208

 Sum annual 329

 Bulgaria Deforested Land 84

 Afforested Land -173

 Managed Cropland 735

 Managed Grassland 1236

 Managed Wetland

 Managed Forest Land -4283

 Sum annual -2098

 Croatia Deforested Land 22

 Afforested Land -266

 Managed Cropland -1,478

 Managed Grassland -147

 Managed Wetland

 Managed Forest Land -1941

 Sum annual -1493

 Cyprus Deforested Land 8

 Afforested Land -17

 Managed Cropland -4

 Managed Grassland 7

 Managed Wetland

 Managed Forest Land 72

 Sum annual 66

-One year (2021) of reported data is used, all Harvested Wood Products (HWP) reporting is included under managed forest, not all land use conversions are yet identified in the GHG inventories, indirect non-CO2 emissions are sometimes not disaggregated by land category in the GHG inventories, Forest Reference Level (FRL) cap (Art 8(2)) has been manually applied to the following Member States: Austria, Bulgaria, Croatia, Hungary, Latvia, Lithuania and Sweden, possible technical corrections to the forest reference level have not been applied.
+80 One year (2021) of reported data is used, all Harvested Wood Products (HWP) reporting is included under managed forest, not all land use conversions are yet identified in the GHG inventories, indirect non-CO2 emissions are sometimes not disaggregated by land category in the GHG inventories, Forest Reference Level (FRL) cap (Art 8(2)) has been manually applied to the following Member States: Austria, Bulgaria, Croatia, Hungary, Latvia, Lithuania and Sweden, possible technical corrections to the forest reference level have not been applied.
 Possible application of flexibilities and mechanisms on natural disturbances has not been applied.

-1. Computation of the accounting status for each Member State and the EU.
+81 Computation of the accounting status for each Member State and the EU.
 The method continued the approach applied under the Kyoto Protocol period (2013 to 2020).
 However, the accounting approach for the period 2021 to 2025 is new and differs from the Kyoto exercise.
 The accounting follows the specifications laid out in Regulation 2018/841: Article 2, 4, 5, 6, 7 8 and 9.
-The input data for this analysis has been extracted from the EU Greenhouse Gas Inventory Report 2023 for 1990-2021 based on final MS' inventory submissions under the EU Governance Regulation (GHG).
-The computation of accounting results combines the relevant data from the final GHG in accordance with the rules laid out in the above articles (Reported data for the years 2005 to 2009 and 2021, from Section 4 of the GHG)).
-This analysis provides an approximate estimate of the status of a Member State's trend towards compliance with its article 4(1) commitment.
-It also provides a collective status of achievement of the article 4 commitment, an element that is needed to determine if the flexibility through article 13 of the regulation 2018/841.
+The input data for this analysis has been extracted from the EU Greenhouse Gas Inventory Report 2023 for 1990-2021 based on final MS' inventory submissions under the EU Governance Regulation (GHGI).
+The computation of accounting results combines the relevant data from the final GHGI in accordance with the rules laid out in the above articles (Reported data for the years 2005 to 2009 and 2021, from Section 4 of the GHGI).
+This analysis provides an approximate estimate of the status of a Member State's trend towards compliance with its article 4(1) commitment, talso provides a collective status of achievement of the article 4 commitment, an element that is needed to determine if the flexibility through article 13 of the regulation is available (See Regulation 2018/841 Art 13(2)(b)).
+Numbers in table rounded up.
+Calculations cover emissions and removals of the greenhouse gases listed in Section A of Annex I to Regulation 2018/841.